 - Brain Stimulation: Before finding a brainspot, the therapist may play some white noise to stimulate different parts of the client’s brain.
 It helps clients self-regulate and recall memories simultaneously.

-- Locate the Pain: As they begin, the therapist will ask the client to look at something, maybe a pointer or a small object.
-The therapist is looking for brainspot, which is when the eyes concentrate lock into one position, and the client feels that negative or painful feeling manifests in their body as they look in that specific spot.
+- Locate the Pain: As they begin, the therapist will ask the client to look at something.
+They may suggest maybe a pointer or a small object.
+The therapist is looking for a brainspot.
+A brainspot is when the eyes concentrate and lock into one position.
+Then the client feels that negative or painful feeling manifests in their body as they look in that specific spot.
 As the therapist moves the object, they will ask the client to rate their pain.
-If it rises significantly, this means that the therapist has found the brainspot for that issue and will attempt to process it with them, but only if the client is ready.
+If it rises significantly, this means they found the brainspot for the issue.
+The therapist will attempt to process it with them, but only if the client is ready.

-- Alleviate Trauma: As they process with the patient, the end goal remains that the specific trauma is alleviated and lifted from the client.
+- Alleviate Trauma: As they process, the end goal is that the specific trauma is alleviated and lifted from the client.
 They can remember, process, and repeat, replacing negative feelings with positive ones.
-It may not all happen at once in one appointment, but the therapist can keep track of specific brainspots to work from, and as they process, lower the pain scale in that brainspot.
+It may not all happen at once in one appointment.
+However, the therapist can keep track of specific brainspots to work from and lower the pain scale in that brainspot.

 It Doesn’t Happen in a Day

 Not all brainspotting appointments are the same.
 Some people may not want to work from the specific brainspot found.
-They may choose to process from a neutral position, using the memories that may have surfaced or feelings they just experienced.
+They may choose to process from a neutral position.
+They do this by using the memories that may have surfaced or feelings they just experienced.
 It is okay, and it’s completely up to the client to adhere to what they are comfortable doing.
 Some trauma is too extreme to be handled all in one day.
 As the therapist works with the client, they’ll find a comfortable routine and help to process their trauma.

 Think Havenwood Might Be For You?